Cottonwood Falls, Kansas: 20th century

 In 1931, a Transcontinental & Western Air flight crashed ten miles south of Cottonwood Falls near the community of Bazaar, killing all eight on board, including University of Notre Dame football coach Knute Rockne.
 A monument to the crash is located on private property.

 There have been numerous floods during the history of Cottonwood Falls.
 In June and July 1951, due to heavy rains, rivers and streams flooded numerous cities in Kansas, including Cottonwood Falls.
 Many reservoirs and levees were built in Kansas as part of a response to the Great Flood of 1951.

 Geography

 Cottonwood Falls is located at 38°22′5″N 96°32′35″W (38.368159, -96.542918), in the scenic Flint Hills of the Great Plains.
 According to the United States Census Bureau, the city has a total area of 0.60 sqmi, of which 0.59 sqmi is land and 0.01 sqmi is water.

 Climate

-The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Cottonwood Falls has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The climate in this area is characterized by hot, humid summers and cool to cold winters.
+According to the Köppen Climate Classification system, Cottonwood Falls has a humid continental climate (Dfa) using the 0 °C (32 °F) isotherm, or a humid subtropical climate (Cfa) using the -3 °C (26.6 °F) isotherm.
+The hottest temperature recorded in Cottonwood Falls was 118 F on July 18, 1936, while the coldest temperature recorded was -30 F on February 13, 1905.